heymeala/meala-app/CONTRIBUTING.md

 4. `npm run ios` to start the packager and run the app in the iOS simulator
 5. `npm run android` to start the packager and run the app in the Android device/emulator

-****: write here what environment variables are used

-## Important environment variables - Development Keys
+## Important Environment Variables - Development Keys
 You can start the Project without all environment variables in the .env file.
 But you will see Errors while navigating through the app.
 To remove the errors please insert your own keys.
 ### 1. create an .env file
-Her is a example .env file for you.
-Just create a .env file in the your project folder and insert your own keys.
+Here is an example .env file for you.
+Just create a .env file in your project folder and insert your own keys.

 Example: GOOGLE_API_KEY_ANDROID=yourkeyhereyourkeyhere

 If you change your .env file in the project, you always have to delete metro cache by `npm run cleanmetro` and in another terminal `npm run ios` or `npm run android`to run the simulator

-paste this in your .env file
+paste the following in your .env file
 ```
-# GOOGLE_API_KEY is for the fetching Restaurants with the Google service
+# GOOGLE_API_KEY is for fetching Restaurants with the Google service
 GOOGLE_API_KEY_ANDROID=
 GOOGLE_API_KEY_IOS=

-# CLARIFAI is for image analysis and tags
+# CLARIFAI is for image analysis and creating tags
 CLARIFAI=

-# For all infos about the nutritional values - example apple per 100g - Calories ...
+# For all informations about the nutritional values - example apple per 100g - Calories ...
 FATSECRET_CONSUMER_KEY=
 FATSECRET_CONSUMER_SECRET=